 "Empty Promises: Text Analysis of National Statements to the UNHCR, 2000-2015."
 With Anna Oltman.
 Working.

 '"Are American Immigrant Processing Institutions Surviving or Thriving?
 Large-Scale Immigration as a Shock to Institutional Robustness."
 Requested book chapter.
-Final Draft.
+Forthcoming.